elh4m/Husky_robot_slam_and_navigation_ros_noetic/README.md

 #move_base
 The move_base node provides a ROS interface for configuring, running, and interacting with the navigation stack on a robot .Running the move_base node on a robot that is properly configured results in a robot that will attempt to achieve a goal pose with its base to within a user-specified tolerance.
-In the absence of dynamic obstacles,

-Packages that need to be installed
+In the absence of dynamic obstacles, there are packages that need to be installed

 `cd /opt/ros/noetic/lib`